INTERNAL RULES OF PROCEDURES

 - All matters directly relating to risk reduction management.
 It shall also actively participate in the formulation of the provincial development plan and adopt such emergency measures as may be necessary during and in the aftermath of man-made and natural disasters.
 The Committee shall act promptly on requests/matters pertaining to the Declaration of the Province in a State of Calamity.

-v.
-Committee on Human Resource and Government Reorganization. - This Committee shall be concerned on all matters or questions pertaining to or connected with the following;
+s.
+Committee on Civil Service, Human Resource Development and Government Reorganization. - This Committee shall be concerned on all matters or questions pertaining to or connected with the following;

 - the reorganization of the Provincial government or any of departments and instrumentalities, and the creation, abolition or change of the principal functions or nature of its departments, boards, and other instrumentalities;